kgrid-objects/cpic-collection/docs/readme.md

 1. [Voriconazole (based on CYP2C19 phenotype)](https://library.kgrid.org/#/object/99999%2Ffk4cz4fm8f%2Fv0.0.1)

-### Using the CPIC KOs
+### Deploying the CPIC KOs

 CPIC KOs are individually available for access and deployment.

 The collection of CPIC KOs can also be easily deployed through [CPIC Kit](https://demo.kgrid.org/cpic-kit/).
 The kit packages Activator, Library and CPIC Demo Site.
-The kit is designed as a personnel CPIC Knowledge Grid used to explore the capabilities of KGrid and CPIC Knowledge Objects.
+The kit is designed as a personal CPIC Knowledge Grid used to explore the capabilities of KGrid and CPIC Knowledge Objects.

+### Trying the CPIC KOs

-To try the CPIC KOs:
+From this guide, you can follow the step-by-step instruction to try these CPIC KOs:
 - Click on the gene or drug from the KO list.
 The link will open the KO page in the library.
 - Click on 'Live Demo'.
 The library will deploy the KO to the default activator or your choice and provide the links for trying the KO in Swagger UI
 - Click on the selected link will open the KO's service description in Swagger UI or Swagger Editor. ([More information on Swagger UI](https://swagger.io/tools/swagger-ui/))

+### Workflow for using CPIC KOs

+Here is an example workflow showing how the CPIC KOs is used:

+  1. Start a patient's genetic panel;
+  1. Use the genetic panel as input to retrieve the geno-to-pheno KO ids from the geno-to-pheno look-up table KO;
+  1. Send an object with drug information as input to retrieve all recommendation KO ids from the recommendation look-up table KO;
+  1. Send the genetic panel to each geno-to-pheno KO to determine the phenotype for the respective gene;
+  1. Aggregate the results from the geno-to-pheno KOs and send to each recommendation KO;
+  1. Each recommendation KO will return the recommendation if required genetic information is available in input.

+In Step 3, different inputs can be used for different scenarios, such as:

+  * Use an empty object `{}` as input, to check all relevant drugs' dosing recommendations

+  * Use an object containing the patient's current prescription e.g.`{"codeine":"", ...}` as input, to check the dosing recommendations

+  * Use an object containing a specific drug, e.g.`{"codeine":""}` as input, to check the dosing recommendations for the drug of interest

 ## Development